tacaly/tacos/README.md

 ## Setup

 Build an image for our build-environment:
- - `docker build buildenv -t myos-buildenv`
+ - `docker build buildenv -t tacos-buildenv`

 ## Build

 Enter build environment:
- - Linux or MacOS: `docker run --rm -it -v "$pwd":/root/env myos-buildenv`
+ - Linux or MacOS: `docker run --rm -it -v "$pwd":/root/env tacos-buildenv`
- - Windows (CMD): `docker run --rm -it -v "%cd%":/root/env myos-buildenv`
+ - Windows (CMD): `docker run --rm -it -v "%cd%":/root/env tacos-buildenv`
- - Windows (PowerShell): `docker run --rm -it -v "${pwd}:/root/env" myos-buildenv`
+ - Windows (PowerShell): `docker run --rm -it -v "${pwd}:/root/env" tacos-buildenv`
  - NOTE: If you are having trouble with an unshared drive, ensure your docker daemon has access to the drive you're development environment is in.
 For Docker Desktop, this is in "Settings > Shared Drives" or "Settings > Resources > File Sharing".

 Build for x86 (other architectures may come in the future):